Frequently asked questions

 - Conserve water, especially in areas where well pumps and pumping stations may be without power.

-Customers can get timely information about power outages by visiting the PUD’s outage map.
-You can also call the PUD’s automated outage reporting line at 425-783-1001.
-During major storms, the PUD’s Twitter and facebook pages provide updates.
-And the PUD also provides storm updates to local TV and radio stations.
+Customers can get timely information about power outages by visiting the PUD’s outage map and opting in to text message alerts.
+We will also work to provide regular regional updates on our outage map to ensure customers have the most up-to-date information, and once a crew is assigned to an outage, we will update a customer’s Estimated Time of Restoration (ETR) via text message and on the outage map.
+Customers can also call the PUD’s automated outage reporting line at 425-783-1001.
+During major storms, the PUD’s X (formerly known as Twitter) and facebook pages provide regular updates.
+The PUD also provides storm updates to local TV and radio stations.